aipescience/django-daiquiri-migration/README.md

 pip install -r requirements.txt
 ```

-Next, create a `settings.py` file and edit for the connection to the legacy Daiquiri database.
+Next, create a `settings.py` file from the sample template:

 ```
 cp sample.settings.py settings.py
 ```

+and edit the file for the connection to the different databases, where:

+* `LEGACY_DATABASE` is the PHP Daiquiri (web) database,
+* `DJANGO_DATABASE` is the Dajngo Daiquiri (app) database, and
+* `WORDPRESS_DATABASE` ist the WordPress database.

+Once `settings.py` is complete, you can use `./check.py` to check the connection to the databases.

 Usage
 -----